w3f/Grants-Program/applications/Web3-deliberative-governance-stack.md

 ### Overview
 - **Total Estimated Duration:** 6 months for milestones 1 and 6 months for milestones 2 / 1 year for milestones 3 and 4 and one year for milestones 5
 - **Full-Time Equivalent (FTE):**  1,5 FTE for milestones 1 and 2 / 2 FTE for milesteones 3 and 4 and 2 FTE for milestone 5
 - **Total Costs:** The full process of all Milestones demands extended funding.
 But we do not seek complete funding now.
 Each milestone can be funded in a consequent order, or partially in combination with other grant-making programs. **The current grant application aims at funding Milestone 1** and if successful milestone 2 which will allow unlocking Milestones 3 to 5.
 Funding for milestones 3 to 5 is difficult to estimate at this stage.
-Milestone 1: $25.000 / Milestone 2: $58.000.
+Milestone 1: $25.000

 ### Milestone 1 - Research paper and Proof of concept (THIS IS THE DEMAND FOR FUNDING)